Fakarava: a Polynesian island paradise

 What souvenirs should I bring from Fakarava?

 Fakarava is not a typical shopper's paradise, but that is part of the desert island charm of the island.
-A classic souvenir is jewellery made of corals and shells.You are interested in a cruise in Polynesia, do not hesitate to look at our annual calendar to know the dates of our departures
+A classic souvenir is jewellery made of corals and shells.You are interested in a cruise in French Polynesia, do not hesitate to look at our annual calendar to know the dates of our departures

 Aranui